Central Park Mall in fall in NYC.

 The Little Red Lighthouse in NYC.
 Photo via Jessie Festa.

-72. Visit a community garden in the East Village
+67. Visit a community garden in the East Village

-The communal green spaces within this NYC neighborhood are a little oasis.
+Communal green spaces within this NYC neighborhood are a little oasis.

-The 9th Street Community Garden — at East 9th Street and Avenue C — is a botanic garden with a gazebo, community space, and a composting setup.
+The 9th Street Community Garden at East 9th Street and Avenue C is a botanic garden with a gazebo, community space, and a composting setup.

 Nearby, the Creative Little Garden on East 6th Street between Avenues A and B is a National Wildlife Federation Habitat.

-Venture even further by checking out New York’s other community gardens through the GrowNYC website.
+Another suggestion: Venture even further by checking out New York’s other community gardens through the GrowNYC website.

 bushwick street art during New York in fall